 - How will we handle a multiple pregnancy, if it occurs?

-- How comfortable are we using donor eggs, sperm, and/or a surrogate, if necessary?
+- How comfortable are we using donor eggs, sperm, or a surrogate, if necessary?

-- What will we do with extra embryos?
-(Extra embryos can be frozen and stored for future use.)
+- What will we do with extra embryos, and will we freeze additional embryos?

 - Are we emotionally prepared, in case the procedure isn’t successful?